bnnyng/garden/content/literature-notes/@1998davisMathematical.md

 - **Mathematics could be limited by internal saturation of sub-disciplines:** “Within a fairly limited mode of expression or operation there are only a very limited number of recognizably different forms, and while it would be possible to proliferate these forms indefinitely, a few prototypes adequately express the character of the mode.
 Thus, although it is said that no two snowflakes are identical, it is generally acknowledged that from the point of view of visual enjoyment, when you have seen a few, you have seen them all.”
 (24)
 - **”Living” mathematics is limited by the community:** “It seems certain that there is a limit to the amount of living mathematics that humanity can sustain at any time.
 As new mathematical specialties arise, old ones will have to be neglected.”
 (25)
-	- 💬 Again invokes [[Humans are the niche constructors par excellence, after Kydd|niche construction]].
+	- 💬 Again invokes [[Humans are the niche constructors par excellence, after Kydd (2008)|niche construction]].
 Conversely, could be interpreted as the collective of mathematicians functioning as a sort of **fitness landscape** for mathematical ideas.

 ## From certainty to fallibility